 Hiking Snacks for Kids

-Fresh Fruit: Fresh fruit is not as convenient as dried fruit but my kids like fresh fruit much better.
-Good hiking fruit are grapes (if you can stand the extra weight), blueberries, clementines, or small snack apples.
+Fresh fruit is not as convenient as dried fruit but my kids like fresh fruit much better.
+Good hiking fruits are grapes (if you can stand the extra weight), blueberries, clementines, or small snack apples.

 Finally, it’s most important to have plenty of water while hiking with kids.
 Balance out your backpack load to ensure you have more than enough water to keep everyone hydrated.
 And let me know if there are other hiking snacks that your kids love to eat on the trail!